 Science

-Natural killer (NK) cells are the immune system’s first responders and play a vital role in the body’s protection.
+Natural killer (NK) cells play a vital role in the body’s protection against diseased and abnormal cells

 Natural Killer (NK) Cells